 Spires Connect Launched: Revolutionising Growth for Tutoring Agencies

-London, United Kingdom – Spires Online Tutors, the world-renowned marketplace for professional tutoring, has unveiled Spires Connect, a game-changing white label solution.
+London, United Kingdom, May 02, 2024 (GLOBE NEWSWIRE) -- Spires Online Tutors, the world-renowned marketplace for professional tutoring, has unveiled Spires Connect, a game-changing white label solution.
 Since its inception in 2014 by visionary Oxbridge graduates, Spires has been a leader in the online tutoring market, providing access to high-quality education across the globe.
 Today, it takes a giant leap forward with Spires Connect, aimed at transforming the operational efficiency and brand expansion of tutoring agencies.

 Spires Connect is designed to revolutionise the online tutoring industry, offering agencies a seamless route to scale their services and enhance client retention significantly.
 By integrating with Spires’ robust API, agencies can offer a bespoke version of the Spires platform, and offer their clients the chance to find a tutor that fits their needs from a network of over 1000 top-tier tutors experts in more than 400 academic subjects.
 This innovation enables agencies to support their growth ambitions while maintaining high standards of educational excellence.